FallenShard/Crisp/README.md

 This project contains a small application that will showcase reference implementations of various algorithms for ray tracing and real-time rendering that I have encountered in computer graphics, both during my studies and in my career.

 It is developed sporadically during my free time so updates are not going to be very frequent.
+The real-time rendering code is developed with Vulkan API.

 Currently, the following techniques have an implementation for the real-time renderer:
   - SSAO